-\paragraph{Percentage of common dimensions} We do a simple grid search based on downstream performance to find the best ratio between common and unique dimensions for SAR-optical and RGB-DEM respectively, as different modality combinations may have different representation overlaps.
-As is shown in Figure \ref{fig:ablation-cu}, the best percentage of common dimensions is 87.5\% for SAR-optical and 75\% for RGB-DEM.
-This could be in line with the fact that there is more valid modality-unique information in orthophoto and elevation model than in optical and SAR (when the optical image is cloud-free).
-In both scenarios, the downstream performance increases and decreases smoothly along with the reduced percentage of common dimensions.
-Interestingly, there is no significant performance drop when decoupling up to 50\% unique dimensions.
-This indicates the sparsity of the common embedding space.
+We conduct a simple grid search to find the best ratio between common and unique dimensions for different modality combinations that may have different representation overlaps.
+As shown in \cref{fig:ablation-cu}, the best percentage of common dimensions is 87.5\% for SAR-optical and 75\% for RGB-DEM.
+This could be in line with the fact that there is more valid modality-unique information in orthophoto and elevation models than in optical and SAR (when the optical image is almost cloud-free).
+In both scenarios, the downstream performance increases and decreases smoothly along with the change of the percentage of common dimensions.
+Interestingly, there is no significant performance drop when decoupling up to 50\% unique dimensions, which indicates the sparsity of the common embedding space.

-\paragraph{Number of projector dimensions} Inherited from Barlow Twins \citep{zbontar2021barlow}, DeCUR also benefits from the increasing dimensionality of the projector.
-As can be seen from Figure \ref{fig:ablation-prj}, DeCUR keeps improving with all output dimensionality tested.